What is the requirements error cost multiplier?

 Annual ROI = (Current Rework Cost x Reduction Percentage) minus Requirements Investment Cost

-Every dollar invested in requirements clarity saves $29 in production costs.
-This is not a theoretical principle.
-It is a cost pattern documented by NASA, validated by NIST, and confirmed across decades of software projects.
+Every dollar you invest in requirements clarity saves $29 in production costs.
+That's not a motivational poster quote; it's a cost pattern documented by NASA, validated by NIST, and confirmed across decades of software projects.
+The ratio held in the 1980s.
+It holds now.

-Start with your rework rate.
-Quantify it.
+Start by measuring your rework rate.
+Actually measure it; don't guess.
 Then invest accordingly.
-The 29x multiplier means that even modest improvements in requirements quality produce outsized returns.
+The 29x multiplier is unforgiving in one direction and incredibly generous in the other: even modest improvements in requirements quality produce outsized returns.